 If fire regularly occurs (yearly) within 50 km of your home then the risk is quite high.
 Even if you may have never had a bushfire pass your property, for example.
 Your neighbour, 10km up the road, had their house burnt down 10 years ago.
 Therefore Bushfire Risk Analysis should take into account all areas within 50km.
 Unless the area to the south is the ocean!

 If there is only one road in and one road out of your property then protection needs to be very good.
 You may decide that the risks are too great and you need to leave early on high-risk days.

 Consider how you may leave if indicated that you should evacuate and staying and defending just doesn’t seem like something you want to do.
 Until a person is confronted by a fire they won’t really know what their reaction may be.
 Could you provide leadership if your wife and children were screaming and yelling and totally terrified?
 Be aware of all egress and access routes around your property.

 As climate change continues to kick in.
 Ensuring your assets is only going to get more expensive.
-Currently, a number of property owners check their insurance is up to date every fire season and leave early when the fire danger is severe, extreme or code red.
+Currently, a number of property owners check their insurance is up date every fire season.
+Also, leaving early when the fire danger is severe, extreme or code red.
 They can always rebuild.

 The Federal Emergency Management Agency (FEMA) in the USA have indicated that generally governments only provide between 6% to 15% of the resources to rebuild a community.
 So insurance is very important to cover the gap.
 We can’t expect the taxpayer to cover rebuilding costs.
 Also, those that have insurance often recover from emergencies much quicker, but recovery can still take many months or years.

-When determining the resources required to protect your property it must include all factors.
+When determining the resources required to protect your property it must include all factors during a Bushfire Risk Analysis.
 It would be simple to just place a sprinkler system on your house and think that will protect you and your family.
 I think we have established that this is not the case and we must account for everything from roads in and out to the type of vegetation we plant.